Cuts the triangles in a triangle list with a plane perpendicular to an axis (for use with selected TDPACK routines).

 A float input/output array, dimensioned mtri x 10, in which a list of triangles has been stored, probably by means of calls to tdstri and/or tditri.
 The number of triangles in the list may increase as a result of calling tdctri.ntri

 An input/output integer specifying the number of triangles currently in the triangle list.
-Its value is increased by each call to a triangle-generating routine like tdstri or tditri and may be increased by calls to tdctri or tdotri.
-This value should have been set by a previous routine like tdctri.axis
+It is the user's responsibility to zero this initially; its value is increased by each call to a triangle-generating routine like tdstri or tditri and may be increased by calls to tdctri or tdotri.axis

 An integer scalar specifying which axis the "cut plane" is to be perpendicular to.
 The value 1 implies the U axis, the value 2 the V axis, and the value 3 the W axis.rcut